We’ve talked at length about the future of SEO Strategy and current best practices, but what of the past?

 It’s also a great point that the move away from keywords has benefited SEO experts.
 It was previously the case that a savvy SEO could easily take a look at your keywords and instantly suss out the focus of your current marketing campaigns.
 It’s hard to even call this competitor analysis more than it is handing the competition your plans on a plate!

-We’re in the happy situation today that it’s all about contextual relevance.
+We’re in a happy situation today that it’s all about contextual relevance.
 Google and other engines are smarter than ever and intent is the key focus.

 Videos and Photos?
 Are You Mad?